 Craft Guild is a community, a concept, a highly questionable idea.

-This space was launched by Column Health, but will be built and owned by individuals participating in ways that resonate with their own beliefs, values, atheistic.
+This space was launched by Column Health, but will be built and owned by individuals participating in ways that resonate with their own beliefs, values, and aesthetic.
 We want to help de-stigmatize mental illness and the disease of addiction.
 To that end, we have created the Craft Guild and Unaffilliate.

 Column Health's engagement in the production of art and cultural work is an intentional, purposeful approach to the conversations currently surrounding addiction and to provide a new space for these conversations to better address the stigma surrounding the disease of addiction.